-By combining some of the ingredients above into masks or washes, you can really do wonders for your skin without breaking the bank.
+By combining some of the ingredients in this article into masks or washes, you can do wonders for your skin without breaking the bank.

-Some combinations that I absolutely love are a mask made from Chickpea, Milk and Honey, or a mask made with chamomile, kelp and eggs.
-They are so easy to do and really leave your skin feeling fabulous afterwards.
+Some combinations that I love are a mask made from Chickpea, Milk, and Honey, or a mask made with chamomile, kelp, and eggs.
+They are so easy to do and leave your skin feeling fabulous afterward.

 1 teaspoon honey